-U-M Professor Seth Guikema Moves to CEE to Help Lead Hazard, Risk, and Resilience Program
+U-M Professor Seth Guikema moves to CEE to help lead Hazard, Risk, and Resilience program

 Professor Seth Guikema has always been passionate about the environment — about water, about science.
 It was combining and pursuing those interests that led him to a career in environmental engineering and risk management.
 After graduating from Cornell University with a degree in Environmental Engineering, he then went on to continue his engineering education at…